iit-neutrino/AGRIYA/README.md

 _10 = 9+Equal contribution_
 _11 = linear fit to 239 data_

-Last argument determines which analysis to run (point or finite sized reactor) _1 = Finite reactor analysis
+Last argument determines which analysis to run (point or finite sized reactor):
+_1 = Finite reactor analysis_
-_0 = point reactor analysis (NOTE: input dosen't have to be 0 it can be anything)
+_0 = point reactor analysis (NOTE: input dosen't have to be 0 it can be anything)_

 As an example, if you want to fit Daya Bay data for U235 only hypothesis, you can do:
 ```$ ./analyzeGlobalData output.root ./inputs/DYB.txt ./inputs/DYB_covstat.txt ./inputs/DYB_covsyst.txt 1 0```